Flexible Instructional Day (FID) Information for Parents

 Classroom teachers will review procedures in class with students.

-FID Information for Students in 4th – 12th Grades
+FID Information for Students With Chromebooks

-How will students in 4th – 12th grade receive their work?
+How will students receive their work?

 Teachers will post the assignments to their Google Classrooms for students to complete for the day.